Kaiser to pay $49 million to California for illegally dumping private medical records, medical waste

 “About six years ago we became aware of occasions when, contrary to our rigorous policies and procedures, some facilities’ landfill-bound dumpsters included items that should have been disposed of differently,” the company said.
 “Upon learning of this issue, we immediately completed an extensive auditing effort of the waste stream at our facilities and established mandatory and ongoing training to address the findings.”

+Kaiser said it was not aware of any body part being found at any time during this investigation.

-As part of the settlement, the health care provider must also retain for five years an independent third-party auditor approved by the Attorney General’s Office and the district attorneys involved in the complaints that will check Kaiser’s compliance with California’s laws related to hazardous waste, medical waste, and the protection of patients’ health information.
+As part of the settlement, the health care provider must also retain for five years an independent third-party auditor approved by the Attorney General’s Office and the district attorneys involved in the complaint.
+The auditor will check Kaiser’s compliance with California’s laws related to the handling of hazardous and medical waste, and the protection of patients’ health information.

 “As a major corporation in Alameda County, Kaiser Permanente has a special obligation to treat its communities with the same bedside manner as its patients,” said Alameda County District Attorney Pamela Price.
 “Dumping medical waste and private information are wrong, which they have acknowledged.
 This action will hold them accountable in such a way that we hope means it doesn’t happen again.”